 Defending Against Drunk Driving Charges

-After examining your case thoroughly, an experienced Aliso Viejo DUI attorney will design the right defense strategy for you.
-Though every DUI case is different, your Aliso Viejo DUI lawyer may build one of the following defenses.
+After examining your case thoroughly, an experienced Aliso Viejo DUI attorney will create a defense strategy that suits your unique situation.
+Though every DUI case is different, your Aliso Viejo DUI lawyer may build one of the following defenses:

 Flawed or Misinterpreted BAC Tests